Personal Safety Management GRI 403-7 (2018) GRI 403-4 (2018)

 Always operate according to working in confined space permit

-In 2023, the TRIR was on a downward trend at 0.55 per 1 million man-hours, and the LTIFR was on a downward trend at 0.13 per 1 million man-hours as well.
+Based on the implementation and ongoing monitoring and evaluation of the company's occupational health and safety performance, in 2025, the TRIR was on a downward trend at 0.16 per 1 million man-hours, and the LTIFR was on a downward trend at 0.09 per 1 million man-hours as well.

 GC commits to improving our safety operations and aims to demonstrate good safety leadership within the organization.